 Funeral services will be held at 11:00 am, Friday, December 6, 2019 at the Orchard 1st Ward, 3707 South 800 West, Bountiful, Utah, with viewings at the church Thursday, December 5, 2019 from 6:00 to 8:00 pm and Friday from 9:45-10:45 am prior to the service.

-To send flowers to Wyona's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Wyona (Nordfors) Davis, please visit our floral store.